Spinach: Nutrients

 Raw spinach is 91% water, 4% carbohydrates, 3% protein, and contains negligible fat (table).
 In a 100 g reference serving providing 97 kJ of food energy, spinach has a high nutritional value, especially when fresh, frozen, steamed, or quickly boiled.
 It is a rich source (20% or more of the Daily Value, DV) of vitamin A, vitamin C, manganese, and folate (31-52% DV), with an especially high content of vitamin K (403% DV) (table).
 Spinach is a moderate source (10–19% of DV) of the B vitamins, riboflavin and vitamin B_{6}, vitamin E, potassium, iron, magnesium, and dietary fiber (table).

+Cooking and oxalates

-Although spinach contains moderate amounts of iron and calcium, it also contains oxalates, which may inhibit absorption of calcium and iron in the stomach and small intestine.
-Cooked spinach has lower levels of oxalates, and its nutrients may be absorbed more completely.
+Spinach contains oxalates, which may inhibit absorption of calcium and iron in the stomach and small intestine.
+Cooked spinach, such as by blanching, has lower levels of oxalates, allowing some micronutrients to be absorbed more completely.

 Cooking spinach significantly decreases its vitamin C concentration, as vitamin C is degraded by heating.
 Folate levels may also be decreased, as folate tends to leach into cooking liquid.

 Spinach is rich in nitrates and nitrites, which may exceed safe levels if spinach is over-consumed.